jafaryor/knowledge-base/Web/Optimization/loading.md

 Use [Workbox](https://developers.google.com/web/tools/workbox/) to add service workers for your app.

-### What ca ngo wrong when lazy loading images and videos
+### What can go wrong when lazy loading images and videos
 * Layout shifting and placeholders

     Lazy loading media can cause shifting in the layout if placeholders aren't used.
 These changes can be disorienting for users and trigger expensive DOM layout operations that consume system resources and contribute to jank.
 At a minimum, consider using a solid color placeholder occupying the same dimensions as the target image, or techniques such as [LQIP](http://www.guypo.com/introducing-lqip-low-quality-image-placeholders) or [SQIP](https://github.com/technopagan/sqip) that hint at the content of a media item before it loads.